bihealth/reev/docs/doc_tutorial.rst

    :width: 100%
    :align: center

-PM1, PM2, PP3 and BP1 had already been automatically selected by the InterVar tool.
+PM1, PM2, PP3 and BP1 had already been automatically selected by the InterVar\ :footcite:p:`Li:2017` tool.
 However, we were able to adjust PM2 to supporting and PP3 to strong level now with the help of REEV.
 Additionally, we applied the PS4 criterion on supporting level as we noticed that this variant is already listed in ClinVar as a pathogenic variant with one star.
-So solely by the help of the information provided by REEV we were able to correct the InterVar scoring as a variant of uncertain significance to a likely pathogenic variant!
+So solely by the help of the information provided by REEV we were able to correct the InterVar\ :footcite:p:`Li:2017` scoring as a variant of uncertain significance to a likely pathogenic variant!

 But, of course, since we also have some clinical information on our patient at hand, we can additionally state the patient's phenotype fits the *GLI3*-related spectrum.
 However, there are more genes than just *GLI3* causing polydactyly, so that we apply the PP4 criterion on supporting level only.